 "Time out" refers to an intervention in which you remove a misbehaving youngster from a situation or environment that is reinforcing the inappropriate behavior.
 People show behaviors in situations because some benefits come to them for having done so.
 Kids wouldn't show misbehavior in your classroom unless it was being rewarded in some way (e.g., prestige, attention, avoidance of work, revenge against a mean teacher, etc.).
-When we decide to use "time out", we decide to keep the youngster from attaining the reinforcement for the "bad" behavior.
-Now, instead of getting rewards for misbehaving, the actions receive a removal from the situation that provides the rewards.
+When "time out" is used correctly, it keeps the youngster from attaining reinforcement for the "bad" behavior.
+Now, instead of getting rewards for inappropriate behavior, the actions result in removal from the rewards.
+The behavior of concern now brings no "payoff".
+It should then "reach extinction" (die out).

 There are two general types of time out procedures.